 Large-scale anaerobic facilities can process reactions in a controlled environment under optimum conditions.
 The different processes that make up anaerobic digestion are:

-- Acetogenesis – acetogenic bacteria convert the resulting organic acids into acetic acid, with additional ammonia, hydrogen, and carbon dioxide.
+• Acetogenesis – acetogenic bacteria convert the resulting organic acids into acetic acid, with additional ammonia, hydrogen, & carbon dioxide.

 There are many different configurations of anaerobic digesters including Batch Digester, Plug-Flow Digester, Covered Lagoon, Completely Stirred Tank Reactor, Upflow Anaerobic Sludge Blanket and Anaerobic Sequencing Batch Reactor.